What Is A Startup Accelerator and Should You Apply to One?

 All the learning in the world is restricted without the resources to apply it at scale.
 This is where an accelerator’s network in the venture capital and angel investor communities comes in handy.
 A Demo Day puts you in front of the who’s who of fundraising, potential customers, and also gives you valuable organic media mileage.

-An accelerator, if structured well and leveraged fully, can be the break that your startup needs.
+Startup acceleration, if structured well and leveraged fully, can be the break that your company needs.
 If it doesn’t work out, it's 3+ months of your founding team’s time that you could have spent elsewhere.

 What you will get out of the program comes down to the quality of the accelerator and its network.
-An accelerator is built upon its resources, mentors, and access to investors, and this will be different across accelerator programs.
+An accelerator is built upon its resources, mentors, and access to professional investors like venture capitalists, and this will be different across accelerator programs.
 While in 2005, there were a handful of accelerator programs to choose from, in 2022, that number has exploded many times over.
 Some estimates say there are over 7000 accelerator programs across Europe and North America.

 When research was conducted across more accelerators, the positive effects vanished and negative implications crept in.